MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-preview.md

 * **CallEntityAsync**: sends a message to an entity, and waits for a response indicating that the operation has completed.
 * **CallEntityAsync\<T>**: sends a message to an entity, and waits for a response containing a result of type T.

-When using two-way communication, any exceptions thrown during the execution of the operation are also transmitted back to the calling orchestration and re-thrown.
+When using two-way communication, any exceptions thrown during the execution of the operation are also transmitted back to the calling orchestration and rethrown.
 In contrast, when using fire-and-forget, exceptions are not observed.

 ### Locking entities from orchestrations

 Orchestrations can lock entities.
-This provides a simple way to prevent unwanted races by using *critical sections*.
+This capability provides a simple way to prevent unwanted races by using *critical sections*.

 The context object provides the following methods: